DT-Trak/.github/profile/README.md

 ## How We Build

 DT-Trak uses **Claude Code** as its primary development environment.
-All projects should follow the processes defined in the [AI Software SOP](https://github.com/DT-Trak/dt-trak-ai-software-sop) — our single source of truth for building, governing, and sustaining AI-assisted software; The [AI Software SOP](https://github.com/DT-Trak/dt-trak-ai-software-sop) is a requirement for all **Tier 2** projects.
+All projects should follow the processes defined in the [Developer Guide](https://github.com/DT-Trak/docs-developer-guide) — our single source of truth for building, governing, and sustaining AI-assisted software; The [Developer Guide](https://github.com/DT-Trak/docs-developer-guide) is a requirement for all **Tier 2** projects.

 Projects are classified into two tiers:

 - **Tier 1** — Personal or team tools.
 Built and maintained by the individual or team.
 Must live in an Internal repo under this org.
 - **Tier 2** — Company-wide applications.
 Owned by the Dev Team, follow Agile/Scrum, and go through formal scoping and review.
-See the [AI Software SOP](https://github.com/DT-Trak/dt-trak-ai-software-sop) for full details on both tiers.
+See the [Developer Guide](https://github.com/DT-Trak/docs-developer-guide) for full details on both tiers.

 ---